 Before the Appointment

 From the four options below, download and complete the form that best matches your pet’s primary behavior problem.
-Return the form by hand, fax or email at least 48 hours before your appointment.
+Return the form by hand, fax or email at least 72 hours before your appointment.
 We reserve the right to cancel appointments if we do not receive the history forms.

 Fax: (415) 962-2495

 **** Pet owners should use caution when seeking someone to train a pet or treat a behavior problem.
 At present, there are no licensing or experience requirements to use the terms trainer, pet behavior counselor or behaviorist.
 Many commonly used training techniques can worsen a problem and cause harm to a pet.
 We recommend speaking with your veterinarian or a board-certified veterinary behaviorist to diagnose and treat behavior problems.
 For more information, please refer to “How to Hire a Dog Trainer,” published by the American College of Veterinary Behaviorists.
 (99.8 KB PDF).